-On a large team, picking which commits to review can be pretty arbitrary.
-Even with diligent, daily code review, it's very difficult to know which of the 100+ commits should be selected for review.
+On a large team, picking which commits to review is often arbitrary.
+Even with diligent, daily code review, it's very difficult to know which of your commits should be selected for review.

-Risk is a measure of how likely it is a particular commit will cause problems.
+Commit complexity is a measure of how likely it is that a particular commit will cause problems.
 Think of this as a pattern-matching engine, where Flow is looking for anomalies that might cause problems.

-Here are some of the questions we ask when looking at Risk:
+Here are some of the questions we ask when looking at Commit complexity:

 - How big is this commit?